Highly symmetric fundamental domains for lattices in R^2 and R^3: Dimension 3

 {\bf Case 5:} Monoclinic (12-13).
 These two lattices also consist of equidistant layers of rectangular lattices.
 Thus we can reason as in the preceding case.

-Alternatively, we can use rectangular cuboids as fundamental cells, having symmetry group $\ast 222$ of order 8.
+Alternatively, we can use rectangular cuboids as fundamental domains, having symmetry group $\ast 222$ of order 8.

 {\bf Case 6:} Triclinic (14).
 This lattice---or rather: these lattices---consist of layers of oblique lattices.
-We may use a right prism over a parallelogram as a fundamental cell, or a skew prism over a rectangle, or even a cuboid (erected on the rectangles of Figure \ref{generic}).
-This yields symmetry groups $\ast 2$ of the fundamental cell of order 4, or $\ast22$ of order 8, or $\ast222$ of order 16, respectively. \end{proof}
+We may use a right prism over a parallelogram as a fundamental domain.
+It has symmetry group $2\ast$ of order 4.
+Or we may even use a cuboid (erected on the rectangles of Figure \ref{fig:ob}).
+This yields a fundamental domain with symmetry group $\ast222$ of order 8. \end{proof}